couchbaselabs/partizen/IDEAS.md

       Min(withValue bool) (partition PartitionID, key []byte, seq Seq, value []byte, error) Max(withValue bool) (partition PartitionID, key []byte, seq Seq, value []byte, error)

-      Scan(onlyPartitions []PartitionID, // Use nil for all partitions. fromKeyInclusive []byte,
+      // Scan results will be in fromKey...toKey sequence even when reverse is true.
+      Scan(fromKeyInclusive []byte,
            toKeyExclusive []byte,
-           withValue bool,
-           reverse bool, // When true, fromKey should be > toKey. visitorFunc(partition PartitionID,
+           reverse bool, // When reverse is true, fromKey should be > toKey. partitions []PartitionID, // Focus on subset of partitions; nil for all partitions. withValue bool, // When withValue is false, value will be nil. fastSample bool, // Return result only if fast / in memory (no disk hit). visitorFunc(partition PartitionID,
                        key []byte, seq Seq, value []byte) bool) error